syncfusion-content/blazor-docs/blazor/diagram/ports/ports.md

 ![Connection between Nodes in Blazor Diagram](../images/blazor-diagram-node-connection.gif)

-Ports act as the connection points of the node and allows creating connections with only those specific points as shown in the following image.
+Ports act as the connection points of the node and allows creating connections with only those specific points, as shown in the following image.

 ![Connection between Ports in Blazor Diagram](../images/blazor-diagram-port-connection.gif)